dukeatcoding/dXml/readme.markdown

 ### Any old server

-The core class for talking to a server is the UrlConnection class.
+The core class for talking to a server is the DCUrlConnection class.
 It provides the ability to handle self signed certificates from servers (which is great for developers), userids and passwords, headers and posting requests to servers and returniong the response as a NSData object.

 This class is pretty basic at the moment and has only been tested with some basic security setups.
 A lot more needs to be done here in the realm of security.

 ### Soap Web Services

-SoapWebServiceConnection is the main class for making soap web service calls.
-It enhances the UrlConnection by adding soap message generation, soap actions and soap security.
+DCSoapWebServiceConnection is the main class for making soap web service calls.
+It enhances the DCUrlConnection by adding soap message generation, soap actions and soap security.
 Here's is an example of a complete interaction with a server based on using this class and all of the previous stuff in this readme.
 This time we will use a banking scenario.

-First lets assume you ave a header somwhere with:
+First lets assume you ave a header somewhere with:

 	#define BANKING_SECURE @"https://localhost:8181/services/Banking"
 	#define BALANCE_ACTION @"\"http://localhost:8080/banking/balance\""
 	#define MODEL_SCHEMA @"http://localhost/banking/model"

-#### 1st with astring based xml:
+#### 1st with a string based xml:

 	// Soap payload as an NSString
 	NSString *xml = @"<dhc:balance xmlns:dhc=\"" MODEL_SCHEMA "\">"